 - Irregular Posting – Keeping to a regular schedule is critical to your success with social networking.
 You can’t just “drop” something and ignore it for days at a time.
 What if you piqued the interest of a potential client, then ignored their response to your post?
 Well, you’ve probably lost any chance you had at converting them and making a sale.

 - Content is Not Effective – Your content should be either educational or inspirational – or both!
 Why?
 Because these are the types of content that engage people; that compel them to respond – and share – your posts.
 Building a relationship requires both sides to be engaged, so you need to share content that gets a reaction.

 - No Call-to-Action – No, a call-to-action does not have to include the words “Buy Now”.
-You can simply ask for a response to your post; or ask them to participate in your latest poll; or ask them to sing up for a free article, eBook, or webinar on a subject that is critical to your niche.
-In fact, asking your audience to share their email address for some free, high-value information you’re offering is one of the most effective calls-to-action you can employ.
+You can simply ask for a response to your post, ask them to participate in your latest poll, or ask them to sign up for a free article, eBook, or webinar on a subject that is critical to your niche.
+In fact, asking your audience to share their email address for some free, high-value information you’re offering is one of the most effective calls to action you can employ.
 Be patient, and let the sale come later.